 - Every single year, around 735,000 Americans suffer from a heart attack, either their first or their second

 These numbers are alarming, but they don’t mean that all hope is lost.
 For many people, heart disease is something that can be avoided, but in order to do so, you may need to make some lifestyle changes.
-Things like:
+It’s never too late to start looking after yourself, even when in retirement living.

 Controlling blood pressure and taking steps to better manage stress